ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 ## NOTICE

 - **Demonstration Purposes**: This code is intended for **demonstration purposes ONLY**.
-It will incur AWS charges based on the usage of Amazon Textract, Amazon Transcribe, Amazon Bedrock, and Amazon S3 services.
+It will incur AWS charges based on the usage of Amazon Bedrock, Amazon Textract, Amazon Transcribe, Amazon S3, and other AWS services this project may use in the future.

 **Please review AWS pricing details for each service used**